 Second, all SEO effort should continually build on itself.
 The climate in your industry may require months or years of consistent effort to begin ranking.
 That’s just the nature of the beast.

 Remember though, it takes a full-scale assessment to see the whole picture.

 Legitimate agencies might use 6 to 12-month contracts to ensure that clients don’t get out too early.

 Spending months paying service charges to never reach intended goals sucks.

 Both sides of our industry want to avoid that.

 One of the most important things to have in the marketing world is perspective.

 It plays so many parts.

-As an Atlanta SEO agency, it’s essential that YEAH!
-Local understand the perspective of both users and the search engines.
+As an SEO agency, it’s essential we understand the perspective of both users and the search engines.